 Improving education outcomes also means opening doors to opportunity where pathways aren’t as clear.
 “I thought I had a pretty normal upbringing,” said Detroit student Brittany Agee.
 “In my neighborhood, graduating from high school and going to college is really kind of out of the norm.”
 General Motors, through its Student Corps program, is working to change that.
 Partnering retired GM managers with local high schools, the program provides mentorship and training while helping students like Agee complete service projects and provide positive change in their communities.
 “It’s easy to say, like, ‘these kids in this certain neighborhood, they don’t want it.’
 It’s not that they don’t want it, it’s that people don’t believe in them,” she said.

 Finally, in an effort to provide students a strong pathway into the workforce, some companies have created classrooms and curriculum of their own.
 IBM helped launch the first P-TECH (Pathways In Technology Early College High) School in partnership with the City University of New York – City Tech and the New York City Department of Education.
 The P-TECH 9-14 school model, developed by IBM, helps young people acquire critical professional, academic and technological skills.
 Through hands-on learning and involvement with private partners, students get professional experience and, at the conclusion of their time at P-TECH, an associate’s degree.
-The program has rolled out to more than 100 schools across the country, developing partnerships with many other companies, like Business Roundtable member Stanley Black & Decker.
+The program has rolled out to more than 100 schools in the U.S. and 125 more worldwide, developing partnerships with many other companies, like Business Roundtable member Stanley Black & Decker.

 Improving education outcomes begins with expanding access to education at a young age and providing continuous opportunities to learn and grow into adulthood.
 Through their investments and initiatives, Business Roundtable member companies are creating these opportunities for future generations to pursue careers that will help them achieve their goals and keep America at the forefront of innovation.